smurfix/asyncserf/docs/source/usage.rst

 have to handle it yourself.

-.. automethod:: aioserf.AioSerf.query
+.. automethod:: trio_serf.Serf.query

 You can also receive a logging stream.
 Remember that Serf sends a bunch of old log entries which may deadlock the RPC socket until you read them all.

-.. automethod:: aioserf.AioSerf.monitor
+.. automethod:: trio_serf.Serf.monitor

 Requests
 ++++++++

-AioSerf contains methods for all remaining RPC methods that Serf offers.
+Trio-Serf contains methods for all remaining RPC methods that Serf offers.

 See Serf's `RPC documentation <https://www.serf.io/docs/agent/rpc.html>` for details, esp. regarding the values in replies.

-.. automethod:: aioserf.AioSerf.event
+.. automethod:: trio_serf.Serf.event

-.. automethod:: aioserf.AioSerf.respond
+.. automethod:: trio_serf.Serf.respond

-.. automethod:: aioserf.AioSerf.members
+.. automethod:: trio_serf.Serf.members

-.. automethod:: aioserf.AioSerf.tags
+.. automethod:: trio_serf.Serf.tags

-.. automethod:: aioserf.AioSerf.join
+.. automethod:: trio_serf.Serf.join

-.. automethod:: aioserf.AioSerf.force_leave
+.. automethod:: trio_serf.Serf.force_leave

-.. automethod:: aioserf.AioSerf.stats
+.. automethod:: trio_serf.Serf.stats

 Codecs
 ++++++

 Serf's RPC protocol can transport user-specific payloads, which must be binary strings.
-As these are inconvenient and rarely what you need, AioSerf transparently encodes and decodes them with a user-supplied codec.
+As these are inconvenient and rarely what you need, Trio-Serf transparently encodes and decodes them with a user-supplied codec.

 The codec needs to have ``encode`` and ``decode`` methods which return / accept :class:`bytes`.
 The default is to do nothing.

-.. automodule:: aioserf.codec
+.. automodule:: trio_serf.codec
     :members:

 Helper classes
 ++++++++++++++

-.. autoclass:: aioserf.stream.SerfStream
+.. autoclass:: trio_serf.stream.SerfStream

-.. autoclass:: aioserf.stream.SerfQuery
+.. autoclass:: trio_serf.stream.SerfQuery

-.. autoclass:: aioserf.stream.SerfEvent
+.. autoclass:: trio_serf.stream.SerfEvent
     :members:

-.. autoclass:: aioserf.util.ValueEvent
+.. autoclass:: trio_serf.util.ValueEvent